PaulObermeier/tkpath/README.txt

 NOTE: This is a fork of Mats Bengtsson's original tkpath extension for Tcl/Tk 8, with modifications by Steve Shaw (sm-shaw at github) and further fixes for Tcl/Tk 9.
-Tcl/Tk 8 compatibility is not guaranteed.
-Original README is below.

                            README for tkpath
                            _________________